genderkit/genderkit/_resources/getting-started.md

 {% include picture.html size=600 folder="photos" image="getting-started-7.jpg" alt="Two people in gender-blending clothes and makeup." %}

 Some countries and cultures have their own ways of talking about gender that include more than just “man” and “woman”.
 If you’re from one of these cultures, you might find that the terms your culture uses fit you better than words like “transgender”, or you might not.
-However, if you’re not from one of these cultures, you should avoid using their words to describe yourself, as this is a form of [cultural appropriation](https://en.wikipedia.org/wiki/Cultural_appropriation).
+However, if you’re not from one of these cultures, you should avoid using their words to describe yourself, as this is a form of cultural appropriation.

+[Our words section]({% link words.md %}) lists various non-culturally-specific terms relating to gender.
+You might find something there that you feel describes your experience.
+If you don't, you should keep in mind that your feelings are still legitimate even if you don't know what the word is for them.

 ### What should I plan ahead for?

 * *Referrals*

-  Unfortunately, the waiting times for [NHS gender identity clinics](/resources/gender-services/#free-uk-based-services) in this country are generally pretty long.
+  Unfortunately, the waiting times for [gender identity clinics](/resources/gender-services/) in this country are generally pretty long.
 If you think you might want any sort of medical treatments, it might be worth getting a referral in as soon as possible, even if you’re not completely sure you’ll need their help.

-  If you do want the help of a gender clinic and are finding the waiting time difficult, there may be [private providers](/resources/gender-services/#paid-uk-based-services) you can see, or you may be able to get your doctor to [prescribe HRT before the clinic sees you]({% link _resources/hrt-without-diagnosis.md %}).
+  If you do want the help of a gender clinic and are finding the waiting time difficult, there may be a clinic out there with a shorter waiting list, or you may be able to get your doctor to [prescribe HRT before the clinic sees you]({% link _resources/hrt-without-diagnosis.md %}).

 * *Gender Recognition Certificate*